Report: Vegas swim instructor threw metal water bottle at girl’s head

 “Any allegation of inappropriate behavior by any coach is taken very seriously and is thoroughly investigated,” the statement read.
 “However, we cannot comment on any particular personnel matter as this information involves the employee’s right of privacy and is strictly confidential.”

 Las Vegas Department of Public Safety officers responded to the Durango Hills YMCA on Oct.
-3 after a report that a swimming instructor yelled and threw a Hydro Flask at students.
+3 after a report that a swimming instructor yelled and threw a metal water bottle at students.

 The girl told police that “she had splashed Morales with water since he had put his foot in her face jokingly the day prior,” according to a report.
 Morales then started throwing her belongings at her, she said, kicked her Stanley cup and threw it at her head.